ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 ## Potential extensions or modifications of the Applications:

 - Custom alerts when changes are occur Eg. If temperature > 30 send email/SMS
+- Toggle device settings from the mobile app
-- Set up more devices grouping them and allowing management of groups through app
+- Set up more devices grouping them and allowing management of groups through the app
-- Setup a Greengrass core and use this manage the devices
+- Setup a Greengrass core and use this manage the devices instead
-- Experiment with ML inference on results or pass them into Lambda function hosted in Greengrass
+- Experiment with ML inference using results or pass them into Lambda function

 # What next?

- AWS IoT has some solid implementation but also lacks in certain areas around initial setup and device documentation.
-Hopefully in the future we see more support by AWS Cloudformation and Terraform.
+ AWS has some solid IoT infrastructure but also lacks in certain areas around initial setup and device documentation.
 There is complexity in setup especially with Greengrass and AWS FreeRTOS.

-### The Good

-- Advanced SQL querying of MQTT messages
-- Grouping of devices at multiple layers coupled with Greengrass SDK to manage such groups
-- Automatic setup of mutual TLS certs through the console
-- Policies based on certs, automatic policy setting, revocation and expiry
-- Custom authentication if needed
-- Some great little examples provides for MongooseOS and SDKs
-- Setup custom OPC-UA protocols using [Lambda](https://docs.aws.amazon.com/greengrass/latest/developerguide/opcua.html)

-### The Bad

-- Raspberry Pi Zero issues with Greengrass
-- No Linux support for RTOS simulator
-- Little talk of other options like MicroPython/MongooseOS or actual IoT device implementations with them
-- Separate SDKs?
-No clear docs if the separate SDKs or differences in SDKs
-- AWS IoT api Endpoint Android is not `<uuid>.iot.ap-southeast-2.amazonaws.com` but actually `iot.ap-southeast-2.amazonaws.com` and the IoT endpoints differ depending on API components used.
-- Terraform has little [support](https://github.com/terraform-providers/terraform-provider-aws/issues/143) for IoT so ended up doing all I can with Terrafrom packaging up the rest using AWS Console and `mos` tool
-- CloudFormation has limited support for AWS IoT and no support for Greengrass so `boto3` and the `aws` cli is your friend
-- No other authentication methods for less secure devices or limited devices.
-Not all devices support TLS mutual auth or need it
-- Issues with device stability (Yeah $3 USD) what do you expect!
-- `mos` IDE stability for device flashing and connections
+Ideally this will be streamlined in the future creating an easier setup with new ways to set up TLS mutual authentication and perhaps some other authentication methods if needed.

+ There is also massive hole in CloudFormation and deployment options for Greengrass.
+AWS IoT Core isn't so bad but still lacks a huge amount of features.
+Hopefully in the future we see more support by AWS CloudFormation and Terraform.
+Right now any complex setup relies on the CLI, AWS Console or one of the supported SDK libraries.
+This means you need to setup your own way of managing stack state and deployment.

 # Stand on the shoulders of giants